-The Industrial Internet of Things (IIoT) is a concept known by a number of different names – Industry 4.0, ‘factory of the future’, the fourth industrial revolution – but they all centre around the same principles.
-How businesses, and particularly manufacturers, use IoT technology to change or improve the way they operate.
-Research by Oxford Economics suggests that this technology applies to industries that account for 62% of the G20’s GDP, so there is clearly scope for a seismic shift in the industrial sector over the next 10 years as IIoT adoption grows.
+The Industrial Internet of Things (IIoT) is a concept known by a number of different names – Industry 4.0, ‘factory of the future’, the fourth industrial revolution – but they all centre around the same principles - how businesses, and particularly manufacturers, use IoT technology to change or improve the way they operate.
+The potential impact of this is enormous, with the McKinsey Global Institute

-“At its simplest level, it revolves around how machines interact with each other and how we know what’s going on within those machines through data,” says Alex von Schirmeister, Chief Innovation Officer, RS.
+“At its simplest level, it revolves around how machines interact with each other and how we know what’s going on within those machines through data,” says Richard Jeffers, Director for Industrial Solutions at RS Components.
 “This has been made possible partly through technological developments in communications, where we’ve seen low-power devices that can send data using very small amounts of energy.

 “There have also been incredible advances in data storage,” he adds.
 “If you are going to generate a terabyte of data every day, you need to be able to store and use that data.”

 The term Industrie 4.0 originates from a German project on which the government and manufacturing industry worked together to develop and grow IIoT technology in the manufacturing environment.
 The result has seen some businesses, including engineering giant Siemens, lead the way in the use of IIoT in the manufacturing process.